anirudhtopiwala/ENPM808X_Valgrind/README.md

 ---

 # Overview
-Implementing Valgrin for week 5 assignment of ENPM 808X course.
+Using Valgrind to correct errors, for week 5 assignment of ENPM 808X course.

 ## Standard install via command-line
 ```